kaievns/the-log/posts/lead/drafts/when-to-stop-coding.md

 and coach.

-While they might _feel_ like they're working hard and contributing a lot, they, in fact, don't fulfil their primary responsibilities that their role implies.
+While they might _feel_ like they're working hard and contributing a lot, they, in fact, don't fulfil their primary responsibilities that their role implies at full capacity.

 ## The limits of possible